-There are many genius uses for steam cleaners.
-Whether you’re using a steam mop, handheld or cleaner, we’ll show you how to make the best of yours.
+There are plenty of genius uses for steam cleaners.
+Whether you are working with a steam mop, a handheld unit, or a heavy-duty canister, we are here to show you how to get the most out of your machine.

 Key Takeaways